A Chiastic Reconfiguration Of Joel

 God restores the Israelites to prosperity after the devastating locust attack.
 The New Israel will remain prosperous and blessed throughout the Millennial Reign, and it will never suffer such calamities again (see also Jer.
 31:12).

-Chapter 2 20a "I will completely remove the northern horde from over you and entice it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.
+Chapter 2 20a "I will keep the northern horde away from you.
+I will drive it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.

-Before the Millennial Reign, Satan's Beast Empire ruled the world for 42 months (Rev. 13:5), after which God takes away its power over the world ("I will completely remove the northern horde from over you" - this is addressed to the people of earth).
-Shortly after this, God will lure its huge army into an assault on the New Israel (Ezekiel 39:2) - this is the Gog and Magog war of Ezekiel 39 (see also Rev 19:17-21, 14:14-20, Joel 3:1).
+Before the Millennial Reign, Satan's Beast Empire ruled the world for 42 months (Rev. 13:5), after which God took away its power over the world.
+Shortly after this, God lures its huge army into an assault on the New Israel (Ezekiel 39:2) - this is the Gog and Magog war of Ezekiel 39 (see also Rev 19:17-21, 14:14-20, Joel 3:1-2a).
 The Beast army is presumably called the Northern Horde because most of the nations that make up this empire are located in the northern regions of the world.

 We believe that this assault will take place over the Karakoram highway that connects China to Kashmir (see our commentary on Ezekiel 39 [8]).
 The vanguard of this army will be at the "eastern river", which we speculate to be the Indus River that runs along parts of the eastern end of the Karakoram highway (see commentary on Eze.
 39:11 in [8]).
 The rearguard will be at the "western river", and the closest significant river we can find west along this highway is the Aksu river by Aksu city in Xinjiang, China.
 This stretch of highway runs through a cold, dangerous, inhospitable, desert region ("barren and desolate land").